mossmatters/mossmattersweb/blog/_posts/2022-10-04-PostdocFDABAA.md

 image: /assets/images/projects/HybPiper_Mixed.png
 category: research
 homepage: false
-published: false
+published: true
 ---

 # Post-Doctoral Research Position

 The Johnson Lab at Texas Tech University (Lubbock, Texas) is looking for a postdoctoral scholar to develop novel bioinformatics methods that extend targeted DNA sequencing in plants for used on mixed and unknown samples.
 This two-year full-time position is funded by a Broad Agency Agreement from the United States Food and Drug Association Center for Food Safety and Nutrition (FDA-CFSAN).
 The successful candidate will work with Dr. Matt Johnson (Assistant Professor, TTU Department of Biological Sciences) to write open-source bioinformatics software – specifically, new methods that leverage Angiosperms353 data to extend the potential of metagenomics in plants and in collaboration with Dr. Sara Handy (FDA-CFSAN).
-You can find more information about the project here.
+[You can find more information about the project here](/projects).

 Applicants should have a PhD in biology (botany, evolution, genetics), computer science (bioinformatics, data science, software development) or a related field, with the degree completed before starting the postdoc position.
 Ideal candidates will have experience working with DNA sequence data in one or more programming languages (Python, C++, R, Java, etc) demonstrated through scientific publication and/or published code (e.g. GitHub).
 Preferred candidates will have strong written and oral communication skills and will have demonstrated ability to work both independently and as part of a research team.